quarkiverse/quarkus-ironjacamar/README.md

 - WorkManager implementation uses Vert.x worker threads
 - Integrates with the Quarkus transaction manager
 - Native mode is supported (but not every the Resource Adapter, which demands a specific extension if necessary)
+- Pool metrics are exposed as Prometheus metrics

 ## Limitations